nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 The paradigm shift: Creating smart software
 ---------------------------------------------

-To really understand machine learning a new view on how software can be created and works is needed.
+To really understand machine learning a new view on how software can be created and how it works is needed.
 Most of our current computer programs are coded by using requirements, logic and design principles for creating good software.
 E.g. When you add an item to your shopping cart, you trigger an application component to store an entry in a shopping cart database table.
 So humans create an algorithm to solve a problem.
 Algorithms are a sequence of computer instructions used to solve a problem.

 Many real world problems aren't easy to solve.
 A good solution requires knowledge of the context and a lot of domain knowledge built from experience.
 The domain knowledge needed is often difficult to identify exactly.